 Tank Art Project

-The Tank Art Project finally Completed..
+The Tank Art Project finally Completed.
 The project is in conjunction with the Joshua Basin Water District to paint murals on the water tanks in Joshua Tree.
-The first tank will be the tank located behind the Water Wise Garden located on Cholita at JBWD office.
-The Mural will be under the direction of the Chaparral Artists along with the Yucca Valley High School Art Club.
-The Chaparral Artists assisted students in learning about murals, process of prepping and painting and development of a personal art portfolio.
-The painting began October 6 and completed during the week.
-Chaparral primed and readied the site on the 6th and 7th and painted with the students on the 8th and 9th, Students painted each day from 2:30 to 5 finishing up with pizza and sandwiches.
-A reception was held on the 11th honoring the students.
+The first tank will be the tank located behind the Water-Wise Garden located on Cholita at the JBWD office.
+The Mural would be under the Chaparral Artists' direction with the Yucca Valley High School Art Club's help.
+The Chaparral Artists assisted students in learning about murals, the process of prepping and painting, and the development of a personal art portfolio.
+The painting began on October 6 and was completed during the week.
+Chaparral primed and readied the site on the 6th and 7th.
+Painting with the students proceeded on the 8th and 9th; students painted each day from 2:30 pm to 5 pm, finishing up with pizza and sandwiches.
+A reception was held on the 11th, honoring the students.